 Originally published: March 25, 2022

-Staup and several of his colleagues recently spent their time working across the river in Council Bluffs, though, as the crew volunteered to help pack up “Shine Bright” boxes for United Way of the Midlands this week.
-According to Carmen Steele, senior manager of communications for United Way, 400 volunteers from both sides of the Council Bluffs-Omaha metro area signed up to help pack 4,000 “Shine Bright” boxes at the Mid-America Center, which will be distributed to kindergarteners and sixth- and ninth-graders across the Council Bluffs Community School District and Omaha Public Schools.
+According to Carmen Steele, senior manager of communications for United Way, 400 volunteers from both sides of the Council Bluffs-Omaha metro area signed up to help pack 4,000 “Shine Bright” boxes at the Mid-America Center, which will be distributed to kindergarteners and sixth- and ninth-graders across the Council Bluffs and Omaha districts.
+Wednesday through today, the volunteers started assembling cardboard flats into boxes, packing them full and getting them stacked and ready to go out for delivery.